Divorce is humbling. It wrecks one’s sense of entitlement.

-The bottom line was that I wanted to claim that I, a father with a responsible day job, awoke every night in the middle of the night to change diapers, while the mother sat or slept, or in her case, wasn’t there.
+The bottom line was that I wanted to claim that I, a father with a responsible day job, awoke every night in the middle of the night to change diapers, while the mother slept – or in her case, kept her sleepy head and the rest of her attached body on someone else’s pillow.
 Since I had no pictures or witnesses (actually, one picture or one witness would only prove one incident, so claiming I changed diapers most every day would really require piles of pictures and crowds of witnesses) and since the presentation of my case would amount to “he said, she said” I might be putting my credibility on line over a secondary issue.

 Since I couldn’t offer rock-solid proof for my diaper-changing claim, the judge just might read my story, scratch her head, then wonder whether I‘m really trying to pull her leg.
-Instead of concluding that I’m a truly dedicated father who went out of his way, the judge might think I’m a male drama king to my wife’s drama queen.
+Instead of concluding that I’m a truly dedicated father who went beyond the call, the judge might think I’m a male drama king to my wife’s drama queen.
 Not only might I not get extra credit, I might wind up stretching my argument to a snapping point.

 Maybe times were changing and the world was ready for a new day for fathers and mothers.
 Or maybe not.
-No sense taking a chance by running too far ahead of the crowd.
+No sense taking a chance.

 I submitted my trimmed-down papers to the court and held my breath.

 Tradition says that a man accused of beating his wife is in serious trouble.
 My lawyer was the picture of confidence when he insisted I had nothing to fear.
 I took the gamble and played along with my lawyer.